hackshackers/hackshackers-hugo-content/blog/2011/03/hackshackers-chicago-chicago-python-users-group-on-414.md

 ---
 title: Hacks/Hackers Chicago + Chicago Python Users Group on 4/14
-tags:
-- python
-categories:
-- Chicago
-- Meetups
-- News
 authors:
 - Jennifer 8.
 Lee
 date: "2011-03-30"
 _migration:
   id: 2220
-  timestamp: 1482973864
+  timestamp: 1483471676
+tags:
+- python
+groups:
+- Chicago
+categories:
+- Meetups
+- News
 ---

 The Chicago Tribune News Applications team wants to introduce hacks to hackers, thus hosting [the April meeting of the Chicago Python Users Group][1] (ChiPy, [http://chipy.org][2]) and planning an agenda that should be of crossover interest to journalists and coders alike.